tobysmith568-university/SOFT-356_Solar_System/README.md

 ##### Behaviour Setup

  - `physicsEnabled`: `True` means that physics will be enabled when the program starts.
-This can also be toggled at runtime with a keybinding.
+This can also be toggled at runtime with a keybinding
  - `lockSun`: This will lock the sun in place; other objects will have no gravatational effect on it but it will still effect them.
-While this is not realistic, it creates more stable orbits.
+While this is not realistic, it creates more stable orbits
  - `startOnFPSStyle`: `True` will start the camera in an FPS style mode, `False` will start in an orbit mode.
-This can also be toggled at runtime with a keybinding.
+This can also be toggled at runtime with a keybinding
- - `movementSpeed`: The movement sensitivity when in FPS mode.
+ - `movementSpeed`: The movement sensitivity when in FPS mode
- - `mouseSpeed`: The mouse 'looking' sensitivity for both camera types.
+ - `mouseSpeed`: The mouse 'looking' sensitivity for both camera types
- - `scrollSpeed`: The zooming in and out sensitivity.
+ - `scrollSpeed`: The zooming in and out sensitivity

 ##### Keybindings